Sacha-Gonzalez-DeMuer/GPP_MonteCarloSearchTree/README.md

 	This means that given a large enough sample size, we can come close to the expected real value.
-	For example: to find the true average height of men in a country, we can sample the height of every man in that country, but by measuring the height of a large number of men we can come *close* to the *true average* height of men in that country.
+	For example: to find the true average height of men in a country, we can sample the height of every man in that country, but by measuring the height of a large number of men, we can come *close* to the *true average* height of men in that country.

 2. **Random Sampling**

-	To feed into the law of large numbers Monte Carlo simulations use random sampling to simulate the behavior of a model.
+	To feed into the law of large numbers, Monte Carlo simulations use random sampling to simulate the behavior of a model.

 By combining these two ideas Monte Carlo simulations can find an approximation of an optimal result.

-In the case of deterministic games like connect 4 the optimal result we're searching for is a win.
+In the case of deterministic games like connect 4, the optimal result we're searching for is a win.
 Therefore we can use Monte Carlo simulations to determine whether a move is the optimal move to win by repeatedly simulating a large number of games after that move until the game finishes.

 ### Game Trees
-However games like these aren't determined by a single move, but rather a sequence of moves where every move creates a new state for the game, branching off into extremely large amounts of different possibilities.
+However, games like these aren't determined by a single move, but rather a sequence of moves where every move creates a new state for the game, branching off into extremely large amounts of different possibilities.

 This presents a problem for Monte Carlo simulations, as we can't run a full simulation for every single possible state.